marlatte/weather-app/README.md

-# template-rincewind
+# Weather App

-Template files for solo projects to go along with my Rincewind workflow.
+A weather forecast site where users can search for a specific location and toggle displaying the data in Fahrenheit or Celsius.

-Full requirements from The Odin Project can be [found here](https://www.theodinproject.com).
+Full requirements from The Odin Project can be [found here](https://www.theodinproject.com/lessons/node-path-javascript-weather-app#assignment).

 👉 [Live Demo](#) 👈